«Not to observe workers means to leave them your wallet open», – B. Franklin

 The main thing is to understand that the control of personnel is mandatory for any company.

 Despite the laboriousness of the process of monitoring employees, the effective development of a company without it is extremely difficult.

-Modern methods suggest the use of automated systems to monitor employees, allowing continuous monitoring of the staff work by any of the described methods.
+Modern methods suggest the use of automated systems to monitor employees.
+It allows continuous monitoring of the staff work by any of the described methods.
 One of such system is our online service InspectSystem.
-We hope, with its help, the work with the employees control will be a simple and easy task for the manager.
+Hopefully, with its help, the work with the employees control will be a simple and easy task for the manager.